D-Mfon/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete deletes the file betty.
+9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.